 This glossary was compiled using a variety of sources such as the Pilot/Controller Glossary, the Pilot's Handbook of Aeronautical Knowledge, and several advisory circulars published by the FAA as well as relevant laws and regulations.
 It is intended to provide the public with a general understanding of these common aviation terms and is not meant to include the exact technical or legal definition.

 A

 AAC see aircraft approach category

 AAGR average annual growth rate

 AATF Airport and Airway Trust Fund

-above ground level (AGL) The elevation of a point or surface above the underlying surface access road Small airport roads typically used for maintenance, delivery, rescue, and aircraft service vehicles.
+above ground level (AGL) The elevation of a point or surface above the underlying surface.

 AC see advisory circular